This tutorial is for Dojo 1.6 and may be out of date.

 <div id="dialog" data-dojo-type="demo.AuthoredDialog" data-dojo-props="title: 'dojo.config.baseUrl demo', authorAvatarSrc: '/includes/authors/sam_foster/avatar.jpg', authorName: 'Sam Foster'"> </div>View Demo

-, we've told Dojo to resolve paths from this directory,
+By using baseUrl, we've told Dojo to resolve paths from this directory,

 rather than where we loaded dojo.js from.

-Furthermore, the mapping in the modulePaths
+Furthermore, the mapping in the modulePaths object dictates that modules in the

-namespace should be loaded from the "demo" directory,
+demo namespace should be loaded from the "demo" directory,

-relative to the baseUrl
+relative to the baseUrl.

-The result is that demo.AuthoredDialog
+The result is that demo.AuthoredDialog resolves to a directory on

 this server rather than the CDN.

-object is serialized to the dialog for inspection.
+Again, the resulting dojo.config object is serialized to the dialog for inspection.

-For more information on using baseUrl
+For more information on using baseUrl and modulePaths

 to load local custom modules while loading Dojo from a CDN, see our tutorial on